GiuffreLab/powershell-scp-tool/README.md

    - Enter the remote server's IP address.
    - Define the target folder path on the remote server.
 4. **Choose a File to Copy:** Select a file from the available list in the script's directory.
 5. **Transfer the File:** Click the "Copy File" button to initiate the transfer.
-A confirmation or error message will notify the user of the result.
+If the SSH key has a passphrase, a terminal will open asking for the passphrase.
+A confirmation or error message will notify the user of the result of the file copy.

 ## Prerequisites